-Objective: Restore or improve hydrological conditions to approximately 254 acres of Coastal Interdunal Swale wetlands and wet flatwoods.
+Objective B: Restore or improve hydrological conditions to approximately 254 acres.

-- Conduct an assessment and evaluate the feasibility of implementing restoration within the parks' interdunal swale wetlands and wet flatwoods. - Conduct an assessment and determine the feasibility of backfilling ditches and/or installing ditch blocks within the parks.
+- Action 1 Conduct an assessment and evaluate the feasibility of implementing restoration within the parks' interdunal swale wetlands and wet flatwoods. - Action 2 Conduct an assessment and determine feasibility of backfilling ditches and/or installing ditch blocks within the parks.